Gradual release of responsibility: Theory

-While similar models have been identified and represented throughout the study and development of teaching and learning as a construct, it was Pearson & Gallagher (1983) who coined the phrase "gradual release of responsibility" to describe this dynamic in the classroom.
+While similar models have been identified and represented throughout the study and development of teaching and learning as a construct, it was P. David Pearson and Margaret C. Gallagher (1983) who coined the phrase "gradual release of responsibility" to describe this dynamic in the classroom.
 Loosely basing their model on the ideas of the Russian educational theorist Lev Vygotsky, Pearson and Gallagher envisioned instruction that moved from explicit modeling and instruction to guided practice and then to activities that incrementally positioned students into becoming independent learners.
 The teacher guides the students to a point of 'planned obsolescence' on the part of the teacher "...where the student accepts total responsibility for the task, including the responsibility for determining whether or not she is applying the strategy appropriately (i.e, self monitoring)."

 One element which is crucial to the success of the GRR model is the notion related to 'instructional scaffolding', which is grounded in Vygotsky's concept of the "zone of proximal development" (ZPD).
 This is described as the distance between the actual developmental level of a learner as determined by their independent problem solving abilities and the level of potential development through problem-solving under adult guidance or in collaboration with more capable peers.
 That is, the distance between what the children can do without assistance and what they can accomplish with the assistance of more capable peers.
 The zone of proximal development can be applied as an umbrella over the entire GRR model.
 Students are given support in the form of scaffolding and differentiate instruction throughout all four phases of the process.
 Teachers may offer more challenging material to high-achieving students, and assist lower-achieving students in needs-based groups.
 Teachers will support students as needed throughout all four steps finally allowing for the eventual independence of each student.
 The GRR model "...assumes that [the student] will need some guidance in reaching that stage of independence and that it is precisely the teacher's role to provide such guidance".

 Vygotsky (1978) believed that guided interactions, with an adult, or a more skilled peer, could facilitate a higher level of thinking within the zone.
 In Vygotsky's theory, this person is referred to as the "More Knowledgeable Other (MKO)".
 The four phases of the GRR Model are: Focus Lesson – "I do it", Guided Instruction – "We do it", Collaborative – "You do it together", and Independent – "You do it alone" (Fisher & Frey 2006).
 In the GRR model, the MKO exists in the person of the teacher-guide in the "I do it" and "We do it" phases.
 The MKO resurfaces again in the collaborative process where peers may assist each other as expertise, personal experience, and/or understanding allows.